anand0906/low-level-design/Design Patterns/Behavioural Patterns/README.md

 <h2>Visitor Design Pattern</h2>

-<p>The Visitor Pattern is a behavioral design pattern that allows you to separate an algorithm from the object structure on which it operates.
+<p>The <strong>Visitor Pattern</strong> is a behavioral design pattern that allows you to separate an algorithm from the object structure on which it operates.
 This pattern enables you to add new operations to existing object structures without modifying those structures.
-It promotes the open/closed principle, which states that classes should be open for extension but closed for modification.</p>
+It promotes the <strong>Open/Closed Principle</strong>, which states that classes should be <strong>open for extension</strong> but <strong>closed for modification</strong>.</p>

 <p><strong>Key Characteristics of the Visitor Pattern</strong></p>
 <ul>